 Baby proofing your house is an easy step that is essential to keep your baby safe every day.
 While it might seem preemptive, getting started early will ensure that your nursery, kitchen and living areas are all safe before your baby is old enough to crawl and walk.

 Keep reading for room-by-room safety tips for baby proofing your house.

 baby proofing Your Kitchen

-- Once your little one is moving around, they are going to get into everything.
-Make sure that all drawers and cabinets within arm’s reach have safety latches—or invest in some easy magnet closures.
+- Once your little one is moving around, they are going to get into everything, so make sure that all drawers and cabinets within arm’s reach have safety latches—or invest in some easy magnet closures.